 Oliveira’s style here is also highly appropriate for the era, using language that suggests certain levels of propriety, without any stodginess.
 With this, Oliveira draws this city using hints and descriptions of well-known locations to complement the characters and the story, while avoiding being overly poetic or lyrical.
 In addition, Oliveira seems to give each character a very unique voice, and although I sometimes mixed Claire up for Emma (although the former doesn’t say much throughout the book), I felt that Oliveira portrayed each character – both major and minor – with sensitivity and poise, and allowing the readers to emotionally connect with them all.

 In short, I honestly enjoyed this novel, and found it to be exceptionally well written, with congenial characters (and detestable antagonists), and an exhilarating (if sometimes less than pleasant) story line and plot.
 (By the way, if Oliveira ever reads this, I’m hoping that if she decides to write a third novel, I’d like to suggest it focus on one minor character in this book – that being the particularly intriguing, and highly lovable, prostitute; I’d love to see a whole novel about her life after the incidents in this story.)
 Therefore, I am warmly recommending this book and think it deserves a solid four out of five stars.

 Viking Press (Penguin Group) released “Winter Sisters” by Robin Oliveira on February 27, 2018.
-This book is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via Edelweiss.